Countries deadlocked on plastic production and chemicals as talks on a global treaty draw to a close

 Powerful oil and gas-producing nations and the plastics industry oppose production limits.
 They want a treaty focused on better waste management and reuse.
 They have raised different concerns with the draft text, saying it doesn’t have the scope they want to set the parameters of the treaty or precise definitions.

-Mexico and Switzerland are also leading a push for an article to address problematic plastic products, including chemicals and single-use plastics.
+Mexico and Switzerland are also leading the push for the article to address problematic plastic products, including chemicals and single-use plastics.

 It's the sixth time nations are meeting and the 10th day of negotiations.
-Talks last year in South Korea were supposed to be the final round, but they adjourned in December at an impasse over cutting production and agreed to meet again.
+Talks last year in South Korea were supposed to be the final round, but they adjourned in December at an impasse over cutting production.

 Some in attendance wondered whether the outcome in Geneva will be the same.